 PSHCE includes specific teaching on themes such as managing emotions, respect, healthy relationships and safety.
 Through the curriculum, we offer opportunities to help our children develop their understanding of relationships, feelings, needs and acceptable social behaviour.
 Children are encouraged to talk about their feelings and emotions through regular circle time sessions and are taught how to deal with them in a positive way.

-The school uses an adapted version of the Jigsaw scheme to teach relationships education.
+The school uses an adapted version of the Jigsaw scheme to teach relationships in education.
 We focus on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.
 Our pupils are taught how to take turns, how to treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission seeking and giving, and the concept of personal privacy.

 Whole school assemblies regularly address topics such as golden achievements, behaviour, showing respect, kindness as well as celebrating the diverse range of cultures and religions that our children are part of.